yw778/testApplication/MNIST/readme.md

 ### cpp ###

-This folder contains the baselines (C++ serial implementation) for **Batch Gradient Descent** and **Stochastic Gradient Descent**.
+This folder contains the baselines (C++ serial implementation) for **Batch Gradient Descent** **Stochastic Gradient Descent** and **MiniBatch Gradient Descent**.
 The use of OpenBLAS for linear algebra procedures reduces the execution time of the baselines considerably.
 In order to use OpenBLAS, set the path to your installed BLAS library (see the [note](#paths) about paths) and make sure the Makefile contains the flag `-DUSE_OPENBLAS`.

 ### cuda ###

-This folder contains two variations of **Stochastic Gradient Descent**.
+This folder contains four variations of **Stochastic Gradient Descent**.
 The first one, `sgd_cublas`, uses calls to CuBLAS functions for linear algebra operations.
 This version is very slow, so it was removed from the default Makefile.
 If you want to test it, add it to the `cuda:` target and use `CUBLAS_INCLUDEANDLINK`.
 The second version, `sgd_single_point`, uses both data and model parallelism, and it runs faster than the CPU versions under the right settings.
 It has a custom implementation of the linear algebra procedures.
+The third version, which is a minibatch-1 version, speeds up a lot by updating parameter by minibatch.
+The last version, which is minibatch-2, choose a different way to parallize threads with regard to the first one.

 ### sdaccel-c ###